Ventilators, Respirators, and CPAP Machines

 For questions regarding POC usage, please contact us at Alaska Airlines reservations 1-800-252-7522 (TTY: Dial 711 for Relay Services)

-Please note: In order to comply with Safety Regulations, customers using a POC shall be seated in a seat closest to the window and may not occupy the emergency exit or the bulkhead row (unit must be stored under seat in front of the passenger).
-POC may be used during takeoff/landing as long as it remains stowed under seat in front of the customer.
+Please note: In order to comply with Safety Regulations, when using a POC, you shall be seated in a seat closest to the window and may not occupy the emergency exit or the bulkhead row (unit must be stored under seat in front of you).
+POC may be used during takeoff/landing as long as it remains stowed under seat in front of you.